akonwi/akonwi.github.io/_posts/2015-3-24-css-precedence.md

 - d: Element, Pseudo Element selector

 In terms of specificity, we can sort of quantify this in the `(a,b,c,d)` notation where each letter is a numeric value representing the count of that corresponding component in the selector.
 For instance, a rule `div.centered { height: 100px; }` has a specificity of (0,0,1,1) because there are one of each Element and class selectors.
 Now `div.centered` takes precedence over something like `input { color: red; }`, which has a specificity of (0,0,0,1).
-Both of these rules would be trumped by something more precise like `div.tilted a#main-link { color: black; }` because its number is (0,1,1,2).
+Both of these rules would be trumped by something more precise like `div.tilted a#main-link { color: black; }` because its specificity is (0,1,1,2).

 For clarity:
 {% highlight css %}
 input { color: red; } //(0,0,0,1)
 div.centered { height: 100px; } //(0,0,1,1)
-div.tilted a#main-link { color: black } //(0,1,0,1)
+div.tilted a#main-link { color: black } //(0,1,1,1)
 {% endhighlight %}

 In terms of precedence: `div.tilted a#main-link` > `div.centered` > `input`, and in conclusion, precedence depends on specificity of selectors with inline styles being the ultimate priority and id's following after.